top of page

 A mentee at a mentor event with Pillars Ka Pou Whakahou.

-Attending a mentor information session is your first step to finding out!
-These sessions are all about connection, inspiration and discovery.
+Attending a mentor information session is all about connection, inspiration and discovery.

 Hosted monthly, they’re designed to give you everything you need to know about mentoring with Pillars Ka Pou Whakahou.
 Plus, they’re a chance to meet our Mentoring Coordinators—your guides throughout this incredible journey.